BhavanaBalasa/CoffeeShopSales_Power-BI/README.md

 ## Learnings:
 -  Different ways of using DAX to represent the data and provide insights to the customer.
--  To represent the charts in a meaningful.
+-  To represent the charts in a meaningful context.
 -  In-depth properties under each chart to format them.
+-  High level Representation of data through report.